-The majority of our sales are 2nd-hand horns, but we also have a modest supply of brand new ones, and occasionally, other brass instruments.
-Our stock of ‘collectors’ horns (19th / early 20th century) is probably the largest and the most reasonably priced in the UK.
+Most of our sales are 2nd-hand French horns, but we also have an occasional supply of brand new ones, and sometimes, other brass instruments.
+Our stock of ‘collectors’ or 'vintage' horns (late 19th / early 20th century) is probably the largest and the most reasonably priced in the UK.

-Tony himself performs small adjustments, ‘tweaks’ and minor repairs, and specialist craftsmen do more complex repair work.
+Tony himself performs small adjustments, ‘tweaks’ and minor repairs, and specialist craftsmen carry out more complex repair work.